ashtanmistal/LiDAR-DenseSeg/README.md

 Consequently, the project is split into two parts: the first part is a point cloud densification pipeline, and the second part is a semantic segmentation pipeline.
 The two parts are independent of each other, and can be run separately.
 Nonetheless it is recommended to run the densification pipeline first, as a higher quality point cloud dataset will improve the quality of the segmentation pipeline.

-## Dependencies

-See `requirements.txt` for a list of software dependencies.
-The code was developed and tested on Windows 11 with Python 3.11 and CUDA 12.3.
-The code is not guaranteed to work on other platforms, but to my knowledge there is nothing in the code that is platform-specific.

-Hardware-wise, the code was developed and the models were trained on the following hardware:

-- CPU: Intel Core i7-13700K

-- GPU: NVIDIA GeForce RTX 4070 Ti (12 GB VRAM)

-- RAM: 48 GB

-Minimum storage requirements are around 100 GB, almost entirely due to the size of the LiDAR dataset.

 ## Densification Pipeline

 The densification is outlined as follows: